-What Type of Coverage is Provided By UM/UIM Coverage?
+What Type of Coverage is Provided By Underinsured / Uninsured Motorist Coverage in New Jersey?

 If you are in an accident with a driver who has insufficient insurance or no insurance at all, your insurance company will essentially stand in and pay the costs the responsible driver should have been paying.

-The extent of what you can recover under uninsured/underinsured coverage is going to vary depending upon your policy limits.
+The extent of what you can recover under uninsured/underinsured coverage is going to vary depending on your policy limits.
 For example:

 Your coverage may range from $150,000 – $250,000 per person and $500,000 per accident.
 The coverage limits will typically be equal to the amount of liability protection you bought.
 So, if you have $100,000 in liability coverage in case you are sued, you’d likely also have $100,000 in uninsured/underinsured coverage.

 Your insurance policy should specify exactly what your maximum coverage amounts are.
 However, this doesn’t mean you’ll necessarily collect the maximum.
 The actual amount you collect will be based on the value of losses, including: